 This is the counterpart to the visual-spatial style.
 By adulthood, we typically use both of these styles to a certain extent.
-But more and more, I see children who are further on the visual-spatial spectrum who don’t yet have the more sequential learning skills that are required in school at an early age.
+But more and more, I see children who are further on the visual-spatial spectrum who don’t yet have the more sequential learning skills that are required in school at an early age, (and who often develop them later than a typical child).
 Since our education system does not, for the most part, support visual-spatial learners, we have many children who are not equipped for success in our schools.

 Some cultures are dominantly visual-spatial cultures.
 Silverman, in her book, “Upside Down Brilliance,” states that she saw that here in the United States there is a higher percentage of children from African American and Hispanic backgrounds who are visual-spatial learners and who are gifted.
 In my own experience, it seems that families from various cultures outside the United States tend to be more open to understanding visual-spatial thinking.
-For many of us, it can be difficult to see that the norm in the US and in our education system is the linear-sequential thinking style because it is all around us.
+For many of us, it can be difficult to see that the norm in the US and in our education system is the linear-sequential thinking style because we are immersed in it.
 And most visual-spatial thinkers, I’m guessing, like me, don’t know it has a name, or even that some people don’t think the way they do.

 In third grade, I remember my older sister helping me memorize math facts with flashcards over and over.
 I looked up to my sister and enjoyed her attention.
 I would have let her test me with flashcards forever, if just to spend time together.
+As am I, many of these kids are relational learners — it’s all about who they are learning with!
 Above all, I wanted to get it.
 But many of the math facts did not stick.
 Before third grade, I had lively, creative teachers, but that year I had a boring, crotchety teacher who focused only on facts.
 I remember sitting bored and spaced out in class, and it was as though the lights went dim and everything turned grey.
 I believe that this was the pivotal moment when a light went out in me.
-I no longer brought my curiosity to school, and knew that school was not where life happened.
+I no longer brought my curiosity to school, and perhaps unconsciously, knew that school was not where life happened.
 School was all about memorization; I would buckle down and get by.
-But in the process, I lost a part of me, a part of me that is connected to my heart and to my own intelligence.
+But in the process, I became disconnected from a part of myself; from my heart and my own intelligence.
 From that point forward, I learned test-taking skills that would allow me to memorize facts, but not connect them to meaning.
 I would forget them in a week.

 In high school, I remember trying to memorize the symbolism of Shakespeare for a test.
 Rose equals love.
 I memorized it and checked that box on the test.
 I got by with mostly “C’s.”

 However, I remember enjoying high school history.
 I loved the stories and the way my teachers told them.
 But the tests were painful.
 One of the test questions I studied for was “List the causes of WWII.”
 When my own son was having problems in school and had to be homeschooled in second grade, he asked me what caused WWII.
 We researched it.
 He watched documentaries, listened to historical fiction, enacted battle scenes, and found many answers to his question.
 At first, if you were to ask him, he could probably tell you a story about some causes and perhaps a not-so-helpful treaty from WWI.
 The more he learns, however, the more complicated he understands the answer to be.
-He recently asked me if he could reenact Dunkirk or Normandy at the beach with friends.
-He is now at a school that understands his learning style, and teachers allow him to study in depth what is engaging to him, even if the topics are beyond his grade level, (although maybe not in the ocean).
+Recently, a few years after his initial question, he became obsessed with reenacting Dunkirk at the beach with friends.
+This was his way of synthesizing his knowledge of WW II, as well as processing the movie.
+I need only to go along for the ride with him to know that he is learning.
+Over time.
+No quiz necessary.
+I continue to find educational methods and teachers who understand his learning style, where he can study in depth what is engaging to him, even if the topics are beyond his grade level.

 Today, I see many students trying to cope with an education system that doesn’t fit their learning style.
 Unfortunately, many professionals in education and psychology who are trying to help these children are trained to focus on behavior rather than learning style, and these children are often given labels that only partly address their problem, or that do not address their problem at all.